steveicarus/iverilog/README.md

 > If you are building on Windows, see the mingw.txt file.

 ### Compile Time Prerequisites

+You can use: `apt install -y autoconf gperf make gcc g++ bison flex`

 You need the following software to compile Icarus Verilog from source on a UNIX-like system: